Kerosene-Labs/atc/README.md

 **With an emphasis on safety, reliability and ease of use, we will get these requests where they need to go!**

 # Features
-- Service access control
+### Service access control
-  - Control what applications can and can't talk to your microservices
+Control what applications can and can't talk to your microservices.

-- Configuration hot reloading (no downtime)
+### Configuration Hot Reloads
-- Fork requests
+Request Director will automatically detect `configuration.yml` file changes and apply them, no restarts required!

-  - Call an endpoint on a service with the `X-RD-ForkMode: 1` header and receive a "Forked Request ID" in response.
+### Fork requests
-  - Poll the endpoint again with `X-RD-ForkId: yourForkIdHere`; Receiving `HTTP 503 Service Temporarily Unavailable` if the response is still not available, or receiving the proper response from your service.
+Call an endpoint on a service with the `X-RD-ForkMode: 1` header and receive a "Forked Request ID" in response.
+Poll the endpoint again with `X-RD-ForkId: yourForkIdHere`, receiving `HTTP 503 Service Temporarily Unavailable` if the response is still not available, or receiving the proper response from your service.

-- Tracing
+### Tracing
-  - Automated tracing with the `X-RD-Trace` header
+Automated tracing with the `X-RD-Trace` header.

 # How it works
 Request Director in a nutshell is a middleman HTTPS server that handles directing requests to services internally.
 When writing an